 THE ASSOCIATION

 4.01.
 Governing Body.
-The Association shall be the governing body for all Owners with respect to the management, administration, maintenance, repair, and replacement of the Property.
+The Association shall be the governing body for the shared interests of all Owners with respect to the management, oversight, administration, maintenance, repair, and replacement of the current and future improvements on the common elements.
 Subject to the provisions of this Declaration and unless expressly prohibited herein, the Association shall have all of the rights, powers, and authority allowed or allowable to it under the Act.
 The Association shall be governed by a Board of Directors which can act in all instances on behalf of the Association unless the Management Documents or the Act specifically provide otherwise.

 4.02.
 Membership.
 All Owners shall be Members of the Association and entitled to vote as set forth below.
 Membership shall be appurtenant to and may not be separated from the ownership of any Lot.